Tehran: Etymology

-The most interesting toponymical theory of the name Tehran has been suggested by Zana Piranshahri (Dana Pishdar), the Iranian linguist residing in Norway.

-According to Dana Pishdar, the etymological root of the name Tehran should be searched for in the ancient Iranic languages such as Median and Avestan.
-Because in the pre-islamic era, the city of Rey and the area of Tehran were the largest cities of the Media region, and also in Zoroastrian era, it was considered a holy city and was headquarters of a theocratic government similar to modern Vatican state, this suggestion does not sound illogical.
+The most interesting toponymic theory of the place name Tehran is proposed by the Iranian linguist Zana Vahidzadeh (Dana Pishdar).
+According to Dana Pishdar, the etymological root of the place name Tehran should be sought in the ancient Iranian languages, such as Median and Avestan.
+Since the city of Rey and the area around Tehran were the largest cities in the Media region in pre-Islamic times, and since in Zoroastrian times they were considered a holy city and the center of a theocratic government similar to modern Vatican City, this suggestion does not sound illogical.

-In the opinion of Dana Pishdar, the name of Tehran consists of the two lexical elements, "Teh" and "Ran".
-According to Pishdar, "Teh" in ancient Median languages means "honeyberry" and "Ran" means "Foothills".
-The "Teh", meaning "honeyberry" was a tree that was used to grow in the northern parts of Tehran province.
-It is also mentioned in the Dehkhoda dictionary and Dehkhoda explains it in this way: "Teh" is a name that in Shemiranat and around Tehran is applied to the "honeyberry" tree.
+According to Dana Pishdar, the name Tehran consists of two lexical elements: "Teh" and "Ran."
+According to Pishdar, "Teh" in the ancient Median language means "honeyberry," and "Ran" means "foot of hills."
+Honeyberry trees used to grow in the northern parts of Tehran province.
+It is also mentioned in the Dehkhoda dictionary, where Dehkhoda explains it as follows: "Teh" is a noun used in Shemiranat and around Tehran for "the honeyberry tree."

-So according to Zana Piranshahri, the word Tehran means a place where the "honeyberry" tree grows.
-Also the suffix "Ran" is visible in many of the names of districts and villages of modern Tehran that are not unrelated to each other, such as Shemiran, Niavaran, Jamaran, Qasran and Shahran.
-In the Avestan language and also in the book of Avesta "Ran" has had the meaning of "Foothills" and "plain" which is still related to the name of the Rey city.
-The zoroastrian Medes called their largest and most important town Rhaga or Rey, meaning the town which is situated in the plain and on a foothill.
-Therefore, the words "Rey" and "Ran" are meaning foothills and the toponymic reason for this is the geographical position of Rey and Tehran, because both are located on foothills and in a plain.
+According to Dana Pishdar (Zana Vahidzadeh), the word Tehran means a place where the "honeyberry tree" grows.
+The suffix "Ran" is also found in many names of districts and villages in modern Tehran, such as Shemiran, Niavaran, Jamaran, Kasran, and Shahran, which are also not unrelated to each other.
+In Avestan and also in the Avesta, "Ran" had the meaning of "foot" and "plain," which is still associated with the name of the city of Rey.
+The Zoroastrian Medes called their largest and most important city Rhaga or Rey, which means the city located on the plain and at a foot.
+Therefore, the words "Rey" and "Ran" mean the foot of the mountain, and the etymological reason for this is the geographical location of Rey and Tehran, because both are located at the foot of the mountain and on a plain.

-In English, it was formerly spelt "Teheran".
+In English, it is also spelt "Teheran", with both variants being used in books since at least 1800, and "Teheran" being the dominant form from after WWII until shortly before the Islamic Revolution.